How To Bet On MMA Fights

-If Thiago were to lose the fight, you’d lose your original $100 bet.
-If the fight is a draw you get your money back.
+If Thiago were to lose the fight, you’d lose your original $100.00 bet.

 Why Do The Odds Change?

-Take for example what has been known as the greatest upset in UFC fighting, Matt Serra def.
-Georges St-Pierre 2007.
-Serra was a 32 year old nobody from Long Island who had won the Ultimate Fighter 4: The Comeback.
-A former gatekeeper who beat one of the biggest stars with one single punch.
+Take for example what has been known as the greatest upset in UFC fighting, Matt Serra vs Georges St-Pierre 2007 ( source 2).
+Serra was a 32 year old nobody from Long Island who had won The Ultimate Fighter 4: The Comeback.
+A former gatekeeper who defeated one of the biggest stars with one single punch.

 Where to Bet on MMA Fights?

-Most people’s neighborhood bookie won’t be taking bets on UFC fights – and if they are, they’ll job you with some ugly odds.
+Most bookies won’t be taking bets on UFC fights – and if they are, they’ll job you with some ugly odds.

-The safest place to bet on MMA fights is at a reputable online sportsbook or a real money fantasy betting site.
-There are quite a few sportsbooks accepting US players.
+The safest place to bet on MMA fights are reputable online sportsbooks or a real money fantasy betting site.
+There are quite a few sportsbooks accepting U.S.A. players.
 They also happen to be the most legit operations and are run like Fortune 500 companies rather than shady bookie joints.

-Personally I bet at Bovada.lv (for traditional betting), Draftkings.com (for real money fantasy style betting) and 5dimes (for the best odds as we proved in our live odds counter for MMA fights on our homepage).
-We at MMA Odds can not advertise these offshore sites because of their illegality, only Draftkings.
-Most of these sites you can just deposit $50 and make a few bets for fun.
-Even having $10 on a fight adds a lot of excitement to your fight nights.
+Personally I bet at Bovada.lv (for traditional betting), Draftkings.com (for real money fantasy style betting) and 5dimes (for the best odds as we proved in our live odds counter for MMA fights found on our homepage).
+We at MMA Odds can not advertise these offshore sites in the USA, only Draftkings.
+Most of these sites you can just deposit $50.00 and make a few bets for fun.
+Even having $10.00 on a fight adds a lot of excitement to your fight nights.